andreas-glaser/kohana-gravatar/README.md

 # Gravatar module for Kohana 3.3.x

-Simple module to retrieve a users avatar photos from [Gravatar](https://gravatar.com) based on a given email address.
+Simple module to retrieve a user's profile image from [Gravatar](https://gravatar.com) based on a given email address.
+If the email address cannot be matched with a gravatar account, gravatar will return depending on your settings a random generated image.

 ## Usage

-Show a users gravatar photo or a randomly generated photo
+Display user's gravatar

     echo Gravatar_Avatar::factory(array('email' => 'youremail@address.com))
             ->image_size(500)